kellegous/gz/README.md

 `commit` - if there are no commits to this branch, it appends a commit.
 If there is already a commit, it amends the commit.
 There is an option to append ... giving you multiple commits in a single feature branch.
 This is perhaps an anti-pattern but PR reviewers often complain about not being able to see the changes as individual commits.
 `rebase` - this will make sure the chain is valid all the way to the root branch. this is intended to be used after doing a `gz commit` to a parent branch.
 `sync` - this will walk up to the root branch, pull new changes from upstream, then rebase all parent branches back up to the current branch.
 This might be better as `gz rebase --sync` or `gz rebase --pull` or something like that.

+### Operations

+- Visualize the branch chain
+- List all the children of a branch
+- Navigate up the chain
+- Rebase the chain
+- Rebase when my parent has already been rebased
+- Visualize the entire branch tree
+- Search for a brancy by name or changed file
+- Detecting that a branch has been merged into the parent branch